atduskgreg/drift/README.markdown

 * deal with save prompt on quit for unsaved docs
 * rename GEDocument's associated_library to something that indicates it's a tableView and not a library; like maybe "associatedTableView"
 * unifying networking code to remove duplication from GEDocument#putGist and GEDocument#postGist
-* break out functionality for copying gist url
 * error handling on talking to GH
 * make creating a new document not open a new window
 * figure out why GEGistListDelegate doesn't have access to associatedDocument in numberOfRowsInTableView
-* control-click menu to put gist url in clipboard
-* control-click menu to remove gist from tracked gists
+* button to remove gist from tracked gists
-* control-click menu to refresh gist from server
+* button to refresh gist from server
-* control-click menu to delete gists
+* button menu to delete gists
+* all these buttons should also be menu items/hot keys
 * clean up some of the logging
 * import all gists belonging to the user (if we have gh info)